- Application Services

 “If they want to reevaluate their implementation because their business processes have changed or there’s been a change in their market, we will do that in the future,” Thomas says.
 “The way we implemented the software may not be ideal now because businesses grow, businesses change.
 We want them to come to us to say, ‘How do we get the software to meet our new challenges?’”

-You want to make sure your partner can help you through change and assure business doesn’t stop.
+You want to ensure your partner can help you through change and that business doesn’t stop.
 ERP gets a bad reputation when people hear stories of businesses that go live with a new ERP and immediately can’t ship a product because the software won’t let you print a shipping label.
 ERP can stop business when not implemented correctly or when support stops the minute it goes live.
 A true partner cannot let that happen.
 A true partner knows what they need to do to prevent the worst from happening.

 What does this look like?
 Essential risk-reduction tactics include:

-In amidst all these responsibilities is the implementation itself.
+Amidst all these responsibilities is the implementation itself.
 Your ERP partner will:

 Now that you know what an ERP partner can do, what strikes you as critical to your own business in terms of this relationship?